aosabook/500lines/event-web-framework/event-web-framework.markdown

 	 do (loop while (socket-close c)))
       (loop while (socket-close server)))))
 ```

-In this loop, we have:

-- a server socket that listens for incoming connections;
-- a structure to store connections/buffers;
-- an infinite loop waiting for new handshakes or incoming data on an existing connection;
-- cleanup clauses to prevent dangling sockets that are unexpectedly killed (e.g. by an interrupt).

 If you haven't written a Common Lisp program before, this code block requires some explanation.
 What we have written here is a _method definition_.
 While Lisp is popularly known as a functional language, it also has its own system for object-oriented programming called "The Common Lisp Object System", which is usually abbreviated as "CLOS".[^CLOSpronounce]